1896 Summer Olympics: Athletics

 The athletics events had the most international field of any of the sports.
 The major highlight was the marathon, held for the first time in international competition.
 Spyridon Louis, a previously unrecognised water carrier, won the event to become the only Greek athletics champion and a national hero.
-Although Greece had been favoured to win the discus and the shot put, the best Greek athletes finished just behind the American Robert Garrett in both events.
+Although Greece had been favoured to win the discus and the shot put, the best Greek athletes finished second to American Robert Garrett in both events.

-No world records were set, as few top international competitors had elected to compete.
-In addition, the curves of the track were very tight, making fast times in the running events virtually impossible.
-Despite this, Thomas Burke, of the United States, won the 100-meter race in 12.0 seconds and the 400-meter race in 54.2 seconds.
+No world records were set, as few top international competitors had elected to compete and the curves of the track were very tight, making fast times in the running events virtually impossible.
+Thomas Burke of the United States won the 100-meter race in 12.0 seconds and the 400-meter race in 54.2 seconds.
 Burke was the only one who used the "crouch start" (putting his knee on soil), confusing the jury.
-Eventually, he was allowed to start from this "uncomfortable position".